 For those of you interested in the first part of this verse, and the free will vs. destiny conversation, see Muhammad Asad’s note:

 “It should, however, be borne in mind that the Qur’anic concept of “destiny” relates not so much to the external circumstances of and events in man’s life as, rather, to the direction which this life takes in result of one’s moral choices: in other words, it relates to man’s spiritual fate-and this, in its turn, depends-as the Qur’an so often points out-on a person’s inclinations, attitudes and conscious actions (including self-restraint from morally bad actions or, alternatively, a deliberate omission of good actions).
 Hence, man’s spiritual fate depends on him-self and is inseparably linked with the whole tenor of his personality; and since it is God who has made man responsible for his behavior on earth, He speaks of Himself as having “tied every human being’s destiny to his neck”

 A. Purpose Of The Qur’an/Purpose of Messengers Like Muhammad (May Peace & Blessings Be Upon Them All).

-1. We view the Qur’an (and other revelations) as simply a reminder and guidance for humankind, especially those who already believe [in One God].
+1. I view the Qur’an (and other revelations) as simply a reminder and guidance for humankind, especially those who already believe [in One God].
 It is a reminder of the revelations that came before it (e.g. Torah, Bible, Bhagavad Gita. etc).
 In its own words,

 “A Divine Writ has been bestowed from on high upon thee -and let there be no doubt about this in thy heart-in order that thou mayest warn thereby, and warn the believers: “Follow what has been sent down unto you by your Sustainer, and follow no masters other than Him.
 How seldom do you keep this in mind!”
 (7:2-3)